stanwilsonjr/stanwilsonjr/README.md

 ### Hello I'm Stan,

-A developer with a background in design and product management.
+A product leader with a background in design and web development.

 ### Prototypes for fun